Aboriginal early childhood education scholarships

 - Scholarship recipients may defer their study for a maximum of 12 months, with the department's prior approval.

-The department will contact applicants about the outcome of their application in February 2017.
+The department has contacted applicants about the outcome of their application.

 For more information about the Aboriginal Early Childhood Education Scholarships, please contact: